IK Sirius Fotboll: Obscurity and comeback

-After the club's relegation from Allsvenskan in 1974, the club played in the second division until they plummeted to fourth division level following a couple of hard years in the beginning of the 1980s.
-The 1990s were mostly spent at a second tier level, i.e. the old Division 1, corresponding to the modern Superettan.
-The club then played the first five years of the 21st century in Division 2, before returning to Division 1 in 2006 (although still playing at a third tier level).
+After the club's relegation from Allsvenskan in 1974, Sirius played in the second division until they plummeted all the way down to the fourth tier following a couple of difficult years in the beginning of the 1980s.
+The club recovered slightly and the 1990s were mostly spent in the second tier of Swedish football.
+However, the club had accumulated large debts and was struggling financially during those decades.